Learn how to create a SOAP webservice with JAX-WS RI and Spring Boot.

-At first, set up your pom.xml file.
-Besides stuff for Spring Boot, you’ll include jaxws-rt (the runtime) and jaxws-spring (a helper library for integrating jaxws-rt with Spring).
+Open your pom.xml and include jaxws-rt (the runtime) and jaxws-spring (a helper library for integrating jaxws-rt with Spring).
 Exclude the Spring dependencies from jaxws-spring to avoid conflicts.

-Application class, which is the main entry to your application.
-As you’ll see, you will import an xml config file (jaxwsconfig.xml) which contains bean wiring for JAX-WS RI.
-Also, you need to register
+Application class, by importing an xml config file (jaxwsconfig.xml) which contains bean wiring for JAX-WS RI and register

 WSSpringServlet to receive incoming requests.

 GreetingService class which greets the client upon being called.
 You will reference the service by the name later to let it handle the web service requests.

 Lastly, you have to add an xml file for wiring the service on the endpoint:

 Now open http:/localhost:8080/hello?wsdl to see the generated wsdl file.
 Your webservice has been deployed, and you could now create a client for it.